cart96/unreal/README.md

 ### Ways to Use Order of Preference

-- Default functions like `insert`, `update`, `delete` etc., are simplest way to use.
+- Default functions like `insert`, `update`, `delete` etc. are the simplest way to use.
 - For more flexible queries, use built-in query builders.
-- If query builders are not enough for you and you need to run something complex, use `query` function.
+- If query builders are not enough, and you need to run something complex, use `query` function.

   ```elixir
   # NOTE: Query builders are flexible enough for this query.